Ideas on Software Engineering

 Selective setAccessible permissions using Byte Buddy and the Java SecurityManager

 The Java SecurityManager provides a lot of good permissions for restricted what untrusted code can access.
 The downside of the standard permissions is that many of them are too broad, making it hard to enable permissions around commonly used functionality without defeating the purpose of the restricted security.
 The permissions around reflections are one of these cases, where the permissions around the setAccessible reflections method is either all on or all off.
+It is possible to work around this default behavior, providing more selective fine-grained permissions, by using bytecode weaving.
+However, for any of this this to work the Java SecurityManager must be used along with loading the code that these permissions will be applied to from a separate jar, probably using a custom or at least isolated instance of a URLClassLoader.
+This is a prerequisite which has already been well documented by Will Sargent in his post Self-Protecting Sandbox Using SecurityManager as well as my own example sandbox runtime environment sandbox-runtime.

 Implementing Scala-like Pattern Matching in Java 8

 I’ve been writing Scala off and on for the last several years.
 I took both of the Scala courses on Coursera and really enjoyed them.
 However, I still write a lot of Java.
 There are a lot of Scala features that I miss while working with Java, and as Java 8 was coming out in early 2014, I thought about feature parity between the two languages.
 The addition of lambdas to Java is great, but one of my favorite features of Scala is pattern matching, and Java 8 does not include that.
+At the time I started to wonder if pattern matching could be implemented as a Java library.
+I wasn’t sure if it would even be possible, but I wrote up a quick Github gist with what some different patterns might look like.

 Differentiate Java Processes by Working Directory